-- 4) For the purposes of selection and service on the University Appeal Board, graduate students are considered to be from the Faculty where they receive supervision.
+- iii.
+For the purposes of selection and service on the University Appeal Board, graduate students are considered to be from the Faculty where they receive supervision.
 Students who are in any joint graduate/undergraduate degree program (e.g., the joint MBA/LLB program) are considered to be graduate students for the purpose of service and selection on the University Appeal Board.
-Students in any joint degree program will not be called upon to hear appeals which arise from any of the Faculties involved in the joint program. - 5) Except for members of the Panel of Chairs, the terms of office for all faculty members shall be up to three years as General Faculties Council shall determine.
-Faculty members are eligible for re-election. - All student members shall be elected for up to two-year terms and are eligible for re-election. - 7) In order to ensure that no Board member will be from a Faculty, if any, which is party to the dispute, the Appeals Coordinator may replace, by rotation, any regular member with an alternate member from the same constituent group (ie, staff, undergraduate student or graduate student).
-For this purpose, graduate students are considered to be from the Faculty where they receive supervision. - 8) All Board members should declare to the Appeals Coordinator their interests, if any, in a particular case in order to ensure objectivity and a fair hearing. - Appellant and respondent will be provided with the names of all Board members, regular and alternate, and will have five calendar days after receipt of the names to lodge a written challenge with the Appeals Coordinator requesting that a Board member not serve on an appeal.
+Students in any joint degree program will not be called upon to hear appeals which arise from any of the Faculties involved in the joint program.
+(EXEC 16 SEP 1996) - iv.
+Except for members of the Panel of Chairs, the terms of office for all faculty members shall be up to three years as General Faculties Council shall determine.
+Faculty members are eligible for reelection. - v.
+All student members shall be elected for up to two-year terms and are eligible for re-election.

+Constituting the Board to Hear an Appeal: Selection of Members and Chair, and Challenge

+- i.
+The Appeals Coordinator will select, in rotation, for each appeal hearing, a member of the Panel to chair a particular hearing.
+If the Appeals Coordinator knows, in advance of a hearing, that one or both parties will be represented by legal counsel, the Coordinator may select a Panel member with a law degree to Chair the hearing. - ii.
+The Executive Committee will have the discretion to appoint a Chair for a particular hearing from outside the Panel members. - iii.
+Where the appeal involves a graduate student, the Appeals Coordinator shall, by rotation, replace one undergraduate student with one alternate graduate student. - iv.
+In order to ensure that no Board member will be from a Faculty, if any, which is party to the dispute, the Appeals Coordinator may replace, by rotation, any regular member with an alternate member from the same constituent group (i.e., staff, undergraduate student or graduate student).
+For this purpose, graduate students are considered to be from the Faculty where they receive supervision.

+- All Board members should declare to the Appeals Coordinator their interests, if any, in a particular case in order to ensure objectivity and a fair hearing. - vi.
+Appellant and respondent will be provided with the names of all Board members, regular and alternate, and will have seven calendar days after receipt of the names to lodge a written challenge with the Appeals Coordinator requesting that a Board member not serve on an appeal.
 Challenges may be made only on the grounds that a Board member may have a bias which would prevent a fair hearing.

 Challenges must include written reasons to support the request.
-If the Appeals Coordinator concurs with the challenge the Appeals Coordinator will replace the Board member with an alternate member who will be selected by rotation from the same constituent group (i.e., staff, undergraduate student).
+If the Appeals Coordinator concurs with the challenge the Appeals Coordinator will replace the Board member with an alternate member who will be selected by rotation from the same constituent group (i.e., staff, undergraduate student or graduate student).
 The decision of the Appeals Coordinator is final and binding.